-This 2019 Annual Inspection Report (AIR) was prepared by Geosyntec Consultants (Geosyntec) to provide the results of the annual inspection of the coal combustion residuals (CCR) Range Road Ash Disposal Facility (Landfill) located in China Township, St. Clair County, Michigan.
+This 2020 Annual Inspection Report (AIR) was prepared by Geosyntec Consultants (Geosyntec) to provide the results of the annual inspection of the coal combustion residuals (CCR) Range Road Ash Disposal Facility (Landfill) located in China Township, St. Clair County, Michigan.
 The annual inspection has been prepared to comply with United States Environmental Protection Agency (USEPA) Coal Combustion Residuals Rule (CCR Rule) published on April 17, 2015 (40 CFR 257.84).
 Under the CCR Rule, the Landfill is an "existing landfill" per 40 CFR 257.53 and must be inspected by a qualified professional engineer on a periodic basis, not to exceed one year.

 The Landfill is located approximately one mile west of the St. Clair River between Lake Huron and Lake St. Clair.
-The Landfill is licensed by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) as a Type III Low Hazard Industrial Landfill.
+The Landfill is licensed by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), formerly the Michigan Department of Environmental Quality (MDEQ), as a Coal Ash Landfill.
 The property encompasses 514 acres of which 402 are designated for landfill development.
-The EGLE Facility ID Number is 392562 and License Number 9395.
-DTE has prepared and transmitted to MDEQ a license renewal document of which was one of the documents viewed.
+The EGLE Facility ID Number is 392562 and License Number 9603.

-During 2019 the Landfill accepted bottom ash, fly ash, and waste coal from the St. Clair and Belle River Power Plants.
+During 2020 the Landfill accepted bottom ash, fly ash, and waste coal from the St. Clair and Belle River Power Plants.
 The Marysville Power Plant is included in the current license but has been decommissioned and no longer sends ash to the landfill.
 The Harbor Beach Power Plant is no longer operating but is transferring ash to the Landfill in accordance with the Harbor Beach Power Plant closure project.
-Filling operations at the site began in the 1950s and the current Operating License issued to DTE Electric Company (DTE) and defined as Number 9395 replaced the previous license (#9207) which was issued to Detroit Edison Company on April 6, 2009.
+Filling operations at the site began in the 1950s and the current Operating License issued to DTE Electric Company (DTE) and defined as Number 9603 supersedes and replaces the previous license (#9395).
 The Landfill has had an operating license since 1966.

 The Landfill has multiple operating and planned phases defined by work areas as discussed in the Landfill Development Plan, design drawings, and draft drawings and memorandums on RRLF Waste Filling Sequence.
 Currently nine work areas are certified closed and three active.
-Areas D3, G2 and F3/D3 are active as identified in Figure 1.
+Areas D3, G2 Phase I and F3/D3 are active as identified in Figure 1.
 For construction purposes, Area G2 has been subdivided into three phases.
-Area G2 Phases 1 and 2 have been approved for waste placement while Phase 3 is still under base liner construction per discussions with the DTE inspector.
+Area G2 Phases I and II have been approved for waste placement while Phase III is still under base liner construction per previous discussions with the DTE inspector.
 Area E was not included in a current waste filling sequence overall site plan (Draft September 26, 2017), and may not be needed depending on actual future volumes of CCR disposed of during the life of the plants.
-However, it is still identified in the permit renewal application.
+However, it is still identified in the current Operating License Number 9603, Dated May 15, 2020.